MCRB602/Orbit-TOS-Privacy/privacy_policy.md

 - You can request deletion of your data at any time by contacting us at https://discord.gg/pExjx4agXt.

 ## 6. Changes to the Policy
 We reserve the right to update this policy at any time.
-Updates will be communicated via [GitHub Repository URL] or other official channels.
+Updates will be communicated via https://discord.gg/pExjx4agXt.

 ## 7. Contact
-For questions or concerns about this policy, reach out via (https://discord.gg/pExjx4agXt).
+For questions or concerns about this policy, reach out via https://discord.gg/pExjx4agXt.